July 23, 2020 Who, Why, and How Much?

 Get to know Morgan and Lauren, Sycamore's new summer 2020 interns.

-Tennessee collected about $544 million (or 6%) more tax revenue through February 2020 than was originally budgeted for the current fiscal year.
+Tennessee collected about $298 million (or 2%) less tax revenue through June 2020 than was originally budgeted for the current fiscal year.

 July 6, 2020

 Leslie and Bryce make Sycamore even stronger at this crucial time of unprecedented challenge and opportunity.

 Facing an expected $1.5 billion revenue shortfall over two years, Gov. Lee and state lawmakers turned to nearly every available tool to balance the budget.

 Over the last two decades, Tennesseans have been less likely than other out-of-work Americans to get unemployment benefits.
 Meanwhile, the value of those benefits has fallen

 May 29, 2020 Early Projections of Coronavirus’ Effect on State Tax Collections

 Four economists gave their best estimates of how the coronavirus pandemic will affect state tax revenue in the current and next fiscal years.